GingaShift/AstroPhenomena-Explorer/docs/01_project_philosophy.md

 AstroPhenomena Explorer begins with astronomy, but it is not limited to a static sky map or a collection of formulas.

-It aims to become a platform where celestial objects, astronomical phenomena, space events, images, data, explanations and visualizations are orchestrated into a coherent experience.
+It aims to become a platform where celestial objects, astronomical phenomena, images, data, explanations and visualizations are orchestrated into a coherent experience.

 The user should not feel like they are reading a generic astronomy website.